As Trump’s win tests the world order, diplomats are fretting over what it means for the planet

 A number of leaders who were scheduled to go have since pulled out.
 German Chancellor Olaf Scholz canceled his appearance after his fragile three-way coalition government collapsed last week.
 Dutch Prime Minister Dick Schoof withdrew to deal with his own domestic crisis, as violent clashes erupted in Amsterdam around a football match contested by Israeli team Maccabi Tel Aviv.
 President Luiz Inácio Lula da Silva, who will host the climate talks next year in Brazil, bowed out after a head injury.
 There will be few powerful leaders to send Trump any kind of warning shots on climate.

 The year 2024 will almost certainly end as the hottest on record.
-Back-to-back hurricanes supercharged by unprecedented ocean heat has killed more than 300 people in America this season alone.
+Back-to-back hurricanes supercharged by unprecedented ocean heat have killed more than 300 people in America this season alone.

 The worry now is that with so little steam and an absent US, other countries may consider exiting Paris too.